banner

 For more details via infoboxes: hover, click or double-click on any highlighted text

-• the effects are cumulative and mostly irreversible
+• the effects are cumulative and irreversible with current technology

-Action on climate change is very urgent but not going according to plan:
+Action on climate change is very urgent but has not happened as promised:

 • in the